g0v-data/g0v-hackmd-archive/notes/51wwLHgvSUqtBDaP-yAVnA.md

 Other researchers: can [use snapshot on HuggingFace](https://github.com/cofacts/opendata/issues/24)

-Service token is required to access:
+Servers need to use service token to access:
 - api.cofacts.tw/graphql
 - dev-api.cofacts.tw/graphql

-  - Can bypass everyone
-  - Or set "allowed" rule, which requires user to login
+We can still allow direct browser access to GraphQL (GraphiQL) after then "login"
+- This is achieved by setting an "allowed" Cloudflare policy for "everyone"
+- User will be prompted a login screen, but anyone can access
-    - --> takes up one of 50 user seat; seat expire in 1 month
+    - each successful login takes up one of 50 user seat; seat expire in 1 month

 ### Mapping to `appId`